pavitranew/session-8/readme.md

   }
 ```

-Note that we are calling this method from the retrun value of the component's render function.
+Note that we are calling this method from the return value of the component's render function.

 Update the method to display additional data: